|

-The following material presents a brief
+The following material presents

-Occupational Health and Safety Management System Development Plan.
+Management System Development Plan.

-It summarizes the general approach you would take to develop your own
+you would take to develop your own unique Occupational

-Occupational Health and
+Health and Safety

-Safety Management System (OHSMS).
-It uses a
+Management System (OHSMS).

-PDCA approach and is taken directly from our
+approach and is taken directly

-OHSAS 18001 2007 Translated into Plain English.
-If you
+Translated into Plain English.
+If you use our

-standard to develop your organization’s OHSMS, you will automatically
+organization’s OHSMS, you will

-take the following steps:
+automatically take the following steps:

 - Define the scope of your OHSMS.

-- Define your organization’s
+- Define your organization’s OHSMS

-OHSMS policy.
+policy.

-- Develop a methodology to
+- Develop a methodology to identify

-identify hazards and
+hazards and assess

 risks.

-- Establish procedures to identify hazards and assess
+- Establish procedures to identify hazards and

-- Identify your organization’s hazards and assess your
+- Identify your organization’s hazards and assess

-- Establish procedures to evaluate and select OH&S
+- Establish procedures to evaluate and select

 - Evaluate the adequacy of your existing OH&S